dydavidkim/dydavidkim/README.md

+### Testing Formatting
-👋 Hi, I’m David
+- 👋 Hi, I’m David
-👀 I love robots and manga!!
+- 👀 I love robots and manga!!
-💬 Ask me about cyborgs!!!
+- 💬 Ask me about cyborgs!!!
-📫 Reach me at koyykdy@gmail.com
+- 📫 Reach me at koyykdy@gmail.com

 <!--
 **koyykdy/koyykdy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.